Led Zeppelin Albums Ranked From Worst To Best – The Ultimate Guide

 Want to know the best Led Zeppelin albums?
 And the worst?
 Here is the ultimate guide…

 Want to know where to start with Led Zeppelin?
 Wonder what Classic Rock thought of their greatest albums?
-You're in the right place: compiled from the views of some of rock’s best writers and biggest Zep experts, the result, we think, is the most trustworthy and detailed album-by-album guide to Zeppelin on the internet.
+You're in the right place: compiled from the views of some of rock’s best writers and ranked by the members of the Classic Rock Album Of The Week Club, the result, we think, is the most trustworthy and detailed album-by-album guide to Zeppelin on the internet.

 Upon forming in 1968, Jimmy Page, Robert Plant, John Paul Jones and John Bonham took their name from a supposition from Keith Moon that their band was destined to go down like a 'lead balloon'.
 Their manager Peter Grant's lack of confidence in the record buying public's pronunciation skills, allied to an innate instinct to think big, translated The Loon's withering sarcasm into 'Led Zeppelin'.
 And before you could say 'swiftly signed to Atlantic, relentlessly toured', they were the World's Biggest Band that, for some reason, nobody you knew had ever seen on television.

 Inexplicable anonymity aside, Zeppelin's hugeness was preposterous, and as their fame ballooned, their artistic vision expanded to match.
 Ever more epic live shows were marked by extensive improvisations by four virtuosi whose inspired ensemble interplay seemed almost supernatural in origin.
 Audiences broke records, albums camped out at the top of charts and during their 12-year existence, Led Zeppelin casually conquered Earth.

 You've clearly got all of these albums already, so here's the order in which you should set fire to them if held at gunpoint by a disgruntled ex-lover.